johndevitis/st7api/docs/beam1/beam1.md

 ## Model Building
-The structure is a simply supported, steel beam that is 10' long.
+The steel beam is simply supported and 10' long.
 ![elevation](elevation.png)

 The beam has a rectangular cross-section of 1x12".